wwwlicious/servicestack-seq-requestlogsfeature/README.md

 # Quick Start

 In your `AppHost` class `Configure` method, add the plugin.
 By default configuration values are read from the registered `IAppSettings` instance.
-Alternatively configuration options are exposed as public properties of the feature class.
+Alternatively all configuration options are exposed as public properties of the feature class.

 ```csharp
 public override void Configure(Container container)